hdelva/fosite/thesis/report.md

     \end{algorithmic}
 \end{algorithm}

 A mapping is simply a pair of the form `(Path, Pointer)`.
 Because they usually appear in multiples, they can be implemented as a list of `(Path, Pointer)` values instead.
-In this case, every path in a mapping must be distinct; there are no paths that are contained by another path in the same mapping.
+In this case, every path in a mapping must be distinct.
+There are no paths that are contained by another path in the same mapping.

 ## Boolean Expressions